 Underground PTS

 PTS networks in underground locations such as mines are increasingly being sought by industries.
 Due to the service being located underground, the potential for interference to services above ground is low.
 Thus, no formal coordination with these services is considered necessary provided Special Condition C23 and advisory note BL are attached to any licence issued.
 There is no limit on how much of the 1800 MHz band can be used in an underground environment under these conditions.
 However, coordination among multiple underground PTS licensees is a site management issue and should be resolved by underground site manager.
-Moreover, the arrangements for underground PTS in this RALI do not apply in any 18 Hz spectrum licensed space.
+Moreover, the arrangements for underground PTS in this RALI do not apply in any 1800 MHz band spectrum licensed space.
 Special Condition C23 limits the above ground emissions and requires that stations operate under a ‘no interference and no protection basis’.
-Advisory note indicates that the band is under review and that the licensed transmitter may be required to cease operation upon notice.
+Advisory note C12 (not applicable to rail PTS licences) indicates that the band is under review and that the licensed transmitter may be required to cease operation upon notice.

 When applying for a licence, an above ground PTS transmitter position indicating the nominal location of the underground facility, must be used.
 Multiple underground devices may be operated under any licence issued, without the requirement of registration, provided the requirements of Special Condition C23 are not exceeded.